be-hase/gradle-lookup-dependencies/README.md

 ./gradlew help --task lookupDependencies

 Options
-     --allow-revisit     Allows the traversal to visit dependency multiple times, including those that have been visited before.
-Default is false
+     --allow-revisit     When the dependency tree is being explored, omit this if the dependency has already been explored.

      --no-allow-revisit     Disables option --allow-revisit.

-     --artifact     The artifact you want to lookup

      --configuration     The configuration you want to lookup.
 Default is all configuration.

+     --dependency     The dependency you want to lookup

-     --version-expressions     Comparative expression of version to lookup. e.g. `>= 1.3, < 1.26.0`
+     --version-range     Comparative expression of version to lookup. e.g. `>= 1.3, < 1.26.0`
 ```

 ### Examples